trimble-oss/modus-wc-2.0/CONTRIBUTING.md

 Storybook is a tool for developing components in isolation.
 It also provides a framework for developing component library documentation sites.
 We are using it to document our components.

-### npm

-We are hosting this package on both the @trimble-oss GitHub npm registry, and the public npm registry.

 ## Developing a Component

 Before starting development on a component, we suggest first reading the guidelines in our [project design](./docs/project-design.md#component-development) documentation.